vzool/docs/app/user-guide.md

 ## Permissions

 The features described above assume you have full permissions, however your user's role may have limited permissions.
 You may only see a subset of collections, fields, items or pages depending on on the privileges you've been granted.
-Furthermore, access to items and fields may change based on Workflow, so it's possible that if you edit an item's status it may suddenly disappear or become readonly.
-This is all normal, and is configured by your project's administrator.
+Furthermore, access to items and fields may change based on Workflow, so it's possible that if you edit an item's status it may suddenly disappear or become read-only.
+This is all normal and is configured by your project's administrator.

-Keep this in mind when discussing content or sending links to colleages as they may not neccesarily be able to see/edit the same things you have access to.
+Keep permissions in mind when discussing content or sending links to colleages, as they may not be able to see/edit the same items you have access to.

 Only users with the Administrator role are guaranteed to see _everything_ in the system, including some special features only available to them.
 To learn more about the Administrator role, please click the link below to read our next guide: